zhongfu/tp/docs/UserGuide.md

 #### Assign person to a job

 PeopleSoft allows you to indicate which employees are in-charge of a certain job with the `assign` command.
 The `assign` command requires 1 job *index*, and at least 1 employee *index* (each prefixed by `i/`).
-These indexes can be found under the `#` column in both tables.
+These indexes can be found under the `#` column in both lists.

 1. Type `assign 1 i/1` in the command window.

     The first number in the command (`1`) refers to the *index* of the job.
-In this case, it refers to the first job in the table of jobs, which is the aircon repair job created earlier.
+In this case, it refers to the first job in the list of jobs, which is the aircon repair job created earlier.

     The prefix `i/` denotes the index of the employee to be assigned to the job.
-In this case, it references the first employee in the table of employees, which is 'Nicole Tan'.
+In this case, it references the first employee in the list of employees, which is 'Nicole Tan'.
 Additional employees can also be assigned to this job by adding additional `i/` attributes.

 2. Hit **enter** to run the command.